midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (o) set Firefox to dark mode.

+(p) Via Customize Toolbar, set Density to Compact if (1) you want the tabs and URL-box and back-forward arrows to align perfectly and (2) you want to remove an unpleasant tab-drag zoom effect;

 Gradually, improvements will be made to the files until all the problems identified in problems-to-be-fixed.txt are fixed (or marked as unfixable).

 Note: AI -- mainly ChatGPT 5.5 plus -- has been and will continue to be indespensible in creating and maintaining the userChrome.css and userContent.css files (I'm not going to spend a year or more of my life painstakingly manually writing fragile CSS for Firefox); if, for whatever reason, you have a principle against using AI, this is your warning.